-BACKSTORY: Edited from Wikipedia: Michigan is a state located in the Great Lakes region of the Midwestern United States.
-The name Michigan is the French form of the Ojibwa word mishigamaa, meaning "large water" or "large lake".
+BACKSTORY: The name Michigan is the French form of the Ojibwa word mishigamaa, meaning "large water" or "large lake".
 Michigan is the 9th most populous of the 50 United States, with the 11th most extensive total area.
 Its capital is Lansing, and the largest city is Detroit.
-Michigan was admitted into the Union on January 26, 1837, as the 26th state.

 In February 1914, work began on what would be Henry Ford's final home.
 Between 500 and 800 masons, wood carvers, and artisans worked year round to complete the estate as quickly as possible.
 In keeping with the Ford’s love of nature, the residence was built with rough-hewn Ohio limestone to harmonize with the surrounding countryside.
 The grounds, designed by noted landscape architect Jens Jensen, were transformed from farmland into a natural, native landscape.
 Henry Ford enjoyed Fair Lane for over thirty years until his death in 1947.
 When Mrs. Ford died three years later, her grandchildren commissioned Parke-Bernet Galleries of New York to conduct an auction of the home’s furnishings.